pablo-abc/felte/README.md

 - `handleSubmit` is the event handler to be passed to `on:submit`.
 - `isValid` is a readable store that only holds a boolean denoting if the form has any errors or not.
 - `isSubmitting` is a writable store that only holds a boolean denoting if the form is submitting or not.
+- `setTouched` is a helper function to touch a specific field.
+- `setError` is a helper function to set an error in a specific field.
+- `setField` is a helper function to set the data of a specific field.
+If undefined, it clears the field.
+If you set `touch` to `false` the field will not be touched with this change.

+> If the helper functions are called before initialization of the form, whatever you set will be overwritten.

 If a `validate` function is provided, Felte will add a `novalidate` to the form so it doesn't clash with the browser's built-in validations such as the ones resulting from `required`, `pattern` or due to types such as `email` or `url`.
 This is done on JavaScript's mount so the browser's validations will be run if JavaScript does not load.
 You may add these attributes anyway for accessibility purposes, and leaving them in may help you make these forms works even if JavaScript hasn't loaded yet.
 If a `validate` function is not defined, Felte will not interfere with the browser's validation.